 This Corporate Governance statement outlines the key aspects of Qube's corporate governance framework.
 The Board is committed to the highest standards in corporate governance and believes that good governance plays a major role in Qube's success.
-As at the date of this report, Qube's governance practices comply with the Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council (Principles) except as noted below.
+For the 12-month reporting period to 30 June 2017 (Reporting Period), Qube's governance practices comply with the Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council (Principles or Recommendations as the context requires) except as noted below.